A Brief History

 B. Gordon Willard is the publication’s current Editor-in-Chief.

 We are in no way, shape, or form, a real news outlet.
-Just about everything on this website is satirical in nature.
-The content of this site is parody.
+Everything on this website is satirical and the content of this site is a parody of a news organization.
 No composition should be regarded as truthful, and no reference of an individual, company, or military unit seeks to inflict malice or emotional harm.

 All characters, groups, and military units appearing in these works are fictitious.
 Any resemblance to real persons, living or dead, or actual military units and companies is purely coincidental.